-In contrast to Rett's claim, Bangla wh-exclamatives show manner readings of how-exclamatives (see Banerjee 2022).
-Therefore, we see that the degree account on exclamatives is inadequate in numerous ways to capture the different instances of wh-exclamatives available in Bangla.
+In contrast to Rett's claim, Bangla wh-exclamatives show manner readings of 'how' exclamatives (see Banerjee, 2022).
+Therefore, we see that the degree account on exclamatives is inadequate in more than one way to capture the different instances of wh-exclamatives available in Bangla.